b3nj5m1n/moderncardthemes/README.md

 * prettyPerson - A card for memorizing people
 * prettyList - A card for memorizing lists
 * prettyEvent - A card for memorizing an event
+* prettyConjugation - A card for memorizing the conjugated forms of a word

 # General Notes